 Keeping systems secure requires constant updates to protect against new and developing threats.
 A capability development specialist is in charge of creating these updates.
 On a day-to-day basis, they code custom software designed to address current or potential vulnerabilities and to collect data from adversaries waging attacks.

-Walden University is an accredited institution offering an MS in Information Technology degree program online.
+Walden University is an accredited institution offering an MS in Information Technology and MS in Cybersecurity degree programs online.
 Expand your career options and earn your degree using a convenient, flexible learning platform that fits your busy life.

 Walden University is accredited by The Higher Learning Commission, www.hlcommission.org.